dsebastien/softwareArchitectureNotes/event-driven.md

 Define interactions and handles state changes through the production and reaction to events using publishers, subscribers and event mediators.

+With EDA we consider that the events are the main source of truth \(thus are first-class citizen in the system\).
+The analogy can easily be made with the real world:

+* people try to make things happen by sending orders around them
+  * issue a command like: "Order a pizza"
+* other people and the world in general evaluates those commands and either accepts or rejects those
+  * * an event is created: "Pizza ordered" containing all the details \(e.g., large, 4 cheese types, to deliver to ...\)
+    * if it were rejected we could have "Pizza order rejected" ...
+* once the order is accepted, the pizza can be prepared and delivered
+  * in our system then we get additional events like "Pizza prepared", "Pizza delivered", ...

+With EDA, events are kept preciously \(cfr Event Sourcing below\) as they represent everything that has ever actually happened in the system.

 ## Main concepts

 * events